chrfrenning/ironviper/README.md

 ## status

-Current status is that resource provisioning (deploy_azure.sh) is working, and manual uploads of files to 'file-store' container will result in thumbs and previews generated if running 'python converter.py' on some instance somewhere.
+Current status is that resource provisioning (deploy_azure.sh) is working, and manual uploads of files to 'file-store' container will result in thumbs and previews generated if running 'python converter.py' on some instance somewhere. #notforthefaintofheart

 ## next steps